 BIO - ACTING

-Trudy Poux has been acting since they were 9 years old and, at age 15, Trudy has performed in more than a dozen plays.
+Trudy Poux (they/them) has been acting since they were 9 years old and, at age 16, Trudy has performed in more than a dozen plays.

 As a member of Youth Ensemble Theater, they have performed leading roles in original plays at West Beth Theater (Off Broadway), NY Stage & Film’s Powerhouse Theatre Festival, Byrdcliffe Theater, and in community venues.
 In 2019 Trudy wrote and Directed the one act play, “Goodbye Charlie”, which premiered at the New York City Thespian Festival, and was awarded “Best Play” and "Best Supporting Actor".

-In February 2020, Trudy presented a TED Talk on the topic of "Learning Disabilities as a Social Construct", at TEDX Deerfield, MA.
+In February 2020, Trudy presented a TEDx Talk on the topic of "Learning Disabilities as a Social Construct", at TEDX Deerfield, MA.